knative/serving/pkg/autoscaler/README.md

 ### Autoscaler

 There is a proxy in the Elafros Pods (`queue-proxy`) which is responsible for enforcing request queue parameters (single or multi threaded), and reporting concurrent client metrics to the Autoscaler.
 If we can get rid of this and just use Envoy, that would be great (see [Design Goal #3](#design-goals)).
 The Elafros controller injects the identity of the Revision into the queue proxy environment variables.
 When the queue proxy wakes up, it will find the Autoscaler for the Revision and establish a websocket connection.
-Every 1 second, the queue proxy pushes a gob serialized struct with the observed number of concurrent clients at that moment.
+Every 1 second, the queue proxy pushes a gob serialized struct with the observed number of concurrent requests at that moment.

 The Autoscaler is also given the identity of the Revision through environment variables.
 When it wakes up, it starts a websocket-enabled http server.
 Queue proxies start sending their metrics to the Autoscaler and it maintains a 60-second sliding window of data points.
 The Autoscaler has two modes of operation, Panic Mode and Stable Mode.